jrootn/ai-video-redaction-service/README.md

 This will process the sample video in the `tests` directory and output the following to the `output` directory:

-*   `metadata.json`: A Parquet file containing the structured metadata for all detected faces.
+*   `metadata.parquet`: A Parquet file containing the structured metadata for all detected faces.
 *   `thumbnails/`: A directory containing a thumbnail image for each unique face detected.

-*   `video_with_detections.mp4`: A video with the detected faces highlighted with bounding boxes.
+You can adjust the sensitivity of the detector by editing the `MIN_DETECTION_CONFIDENCE` environment variable in the `run_local.sh` script.

 ## Project Structure